deeputg/amm-dex/README.md

 ### Token Swapping
-The user must initially optin to the stateful contracts and assets involved.
+The user must initially optin to the stateful contracts and assets involved before swapping.

-####Swap TOKEN-1 for TOKEN-2 tokens (and vice-versa):
+#### Swap TOKEN-1 for TOKEN-2 tokens (and vice-versa):
 The transaction to swap tokens for another is a group transaction containing four transactions.
 1. Call to txn_verifier stateful contract
 2. Call to state_manager1 stateful contract